This topic provides answers to frequently asked questions about ApsaraDB PolarDB MySQL-compatible edition.

 /* FORCE_SLAVE */before an SQL statement to forcibly specify where the SQL statement is routed.
 For more information, see Hint syntax.

 /* FORCE_MASTER */is used to forcibly route requests to the primary node.
 This method applies to a few scenarios where strong consistency is required for read requests.

 /* FORCE_SLAVE */is used to forcibly route requests to a read-only node.
 This method applies to scenarios where the PolarDB proxy requests that special syntax be routed to the primary node to ensure accuracy.
 For example, statements that call stored procedures and use multistatement are routed to the primary node by default.

-- The route priorities of hints are the highest and are not limited by consistency levels and transaction splitting.
+- The route priorities of hints are the highest and are not limited by consistency levels or transaction splitting.
 Perform an evaluation before you use the hints.

 - The hints cannot contain the statements that change environment variables, such as

 /*FORCE_SLAVE*/ set names utf8;.
 This kind of statements may cause unexpected query results.